iamnickvolpe/content-scripts-boilerplate/README.md

 Allows you to use the simple jQuery library we all know and love.

 ### initialize.js
-Allows you add listeners to elements added to the page after it's already been loaded.
+Allows you add listeners to elements that are added dynamically onto the page.

 built by [@iamnickvolpe](http://twitter.com/iamnickvolpe)